 - Select Program the connected PLD and click Next.

 - Click the Refresh button to make sure the Digilent board has been detected.

 - Click Finish.
 Multisim will start the programming process.

 After the PLD schematic have been successfully deployed to the Digilent board, experiment with the switches SW0 to SW7 to confirm the operation of the parallel binary comparator; observe the result in LED0.

-All the files for this tutorial can be found in the attached file.
 This tutorial provides an example of how students can design, simulate and deploy digital logic with Multisim and Digilent FPGA boards